 .
-Plan Descriptions, Contribution Information, and Funding Policies (Continued) NUPP PPP PFPP Provisions for: Disability Benefits For total and permanent disablement which occurs after the completion of 10 years of service, member receives Normal Retirement Benefit.
+Plan Descriptions, Contribution Information, and Funding Policies (Continued) NUPP PPP PFPP Post-retirement benefit increases None For those hired before 1/1/14, every officer in good standing of the Police Pension Fund Association who retires on or after 1/1/96, shall receive an annual cost of living adjustment, not to exceed 50% of the original pension benefit.
+The annual adjustment will be based on the annual percentage increase in the Consumer Price Index on a yearly basis from October to October of the prior year.
+In addition, such accumulated COLA increases shall not, at any time, exceed 50% of the current salary being paid patrolman of the highes pay grade.
+There is no COLA for those hired on/after 1/1/14.
+Deferred Retirement Option Plan (DROP) Benefit None None Participants attaining normal retirement eligible to accumulate monthly pensions for a maximum of 60 months Eligibility for distributions Later of age 60 or completion of 20 years of credited service.
+For those hired on/after 1/1/14, later of age 50 and completion of 20 years of service.
+For those hired prior to 1/1/14, an officer may retire immediately after 20 years of service.
+20 Years of Service Provisions for: Disability Benefits For total and permanent disablement which occurs after the completion of 10 years of service, member receives Normal Retirement Benefit.
 Service Related: basic normal retirement benefit.
 For those hired prior to 1/1/14, Non-Service Related: if less than 10 years of service, 25% of salary; otherwise 50%.
 Service Related: normal Retirement benefit Non-Service Related: if less than 10 years of service, 25% of salary; otherwise 50%.
 There is no non-service related benefit to those hired on/after 1/1/14.
 Retirement Benefits Monthly benefit equal to 50% of average monthly compensation (highest 5 years of compensation).
 For those hired prior to 1/1/14, 50% of base salary plus service increment.
 For those hired on or after 1/1/14, 50% of base salary.
 Monthly benefit equal to 50% of pay at retirement.
-Also, a service increment of 1/8th of monthly pension per years of service in excess of 20 years is payable to a maximum of \$500 In addition, a monthly \$100 contractual bonus is payable a retirement.
-Participants hired after 12/31/13 do not receive the \$100 contractual bonus, service increment or a cost-of-living adjustment.
-Additionally there is an age 50 requirement for retirement and pensions are calculated on 50% of the base wage.
-Provisions for: Death Benefits Before retirement, refund of Contributions without interest.
-After retirement, none, unless, at retirement, member chose a joint and survivor option, in which case 50% of participant's benefit maybe payable to the beneficiary, if still living.
-For those hired prior to 1/1/14, before retirement, survivor benefits of 25% of salary if death occurs before 10 years of service.
-For all officers, before retirement with 10 or more years of service, survivor benefits are 50% of salary.
-After retirement, for all officers survivor benefit of 100% of pension participant was receiving or was entitled to receive at date of death.
-In the event of the spouse's death, each of the participant's dependent children will receive an equal share of benefit until their 18 th birthday.
-Vested or killed in service: spouse receives 100% of benefit payments participant was receiving or entitled to at death.
-In event of spouse's death, dependent children will receive an equal share of benefit until their 18 th birthday.
-If not vested or killed in service, refund of contributions to designated beneficiary.
+Also, a service increment of 1/8th of monthly pension per years of service in excess of 20 years is payable to a maximum of \$500.
+In addition, a monthly \$100 contractual bonus is payable at retirement.
+Participants hired after 12/31/13 do not receive the \$100 contractual bonus, service increment or a cost-ofliving adjustment.
+Additionally, for Post-2013 hires, there is an age 50 requirement for retirement and pensions calculated on 50% of the base wage.